javascript-tutorial/en.javascript.info/1-js/2-first-steps/20-object-methods/article.md

 That's one of the odd things of the previous standard that `"use strict"` fixes.
 ```

-## "this" is for direct calls

-The value of `this` is only passed the right way if the function is called using a dot `'.'` or square brackets.
+## Reference Type

-A more intricate call would lead to losing `this`, for instance:
+An intricate method call can loose `this`, for instance:

 ```js run
 let user = {